evrblk/monstera-example/README.md

 distributed RW locks.
 Basically, this is a simplified version of Everblack Grackle service, with locks only, trivial account management, and no authentication.

-Here is a bare minimum of docs you have to read before jumping into this codebase:
+__Here is a bare minimum of docs you must read before jumping into this codebase:__

 * https://everblack.dev/docs/monstera/overview/
 * https://everblack.dev/docs/monstera/units-of-work/